frankremmy/Rock-Paper-or-Scissors/README.md

 - Get the computer’s choice.
 - Compare the two choices and determine a winner.
 - Start the program and display the results.

+### Also, a cheat code is included such that if a user inputs 'bomb', they'll win no matter what.